-There’s steps you can take to prevent your emails from landing up in your recipient’s Spam folders.
-We’ve listed some of the best practices you should start following immediately.
+There are steps you can take to prevent your emails from ending up in your recipient’s Spam folders.
+We’ve listed some of the best practices you should follow –

 - Include a text version of your email

-If you’re sending HTML emails, be sure to include a text version of your email as well.
-This is the easiest way to avoid Emails ending up in the spam folder.
+Including a text version of your email in HTML emails is the easiest way to avoid emails ending up in the spam folder.
 You are greatly reducing the chances of your email being filtered as SPAM.

 - Maintain a good text to image ratio